cherise-tan/travel-planner-auth/README.md

 * DONE: API search to find an image of the city, if the user doesn't provide one themselves
 * DONE: Authentication - users can register an account and log in
 * DONE: Authorisation - individuals can only see their own trips
-* Authorisation - individuals can only make changes to their own destinations/activities/accommodation
+* DONE: Authorisation - individuals can only make changes to their own destinations/activities/accommodation
-	* DONE: destination delete/update, activities R
-	* TO DO: activities CRUD, accommodation CRUD
 * DONE: Redirect to the user's dashboard if a logged-in user visits the home route
 * DONE: Redirect to the user's dashboard if a logged-in user tries to visit the login/register pages
 * DONE: Display content in different layouts, depending on whether or not the user is logged in
-* Change activities/accommodation button links
 * Update and test instructions

 ## Learning